Spirochetes

 • Avirulent strains grow in a dispersed fashion.

-Mycobacterium tuberculosis Pathogenicity:
+Mycobacterium Tuberculosis Pathogenicity:

 • Route of infection – inhalation, ingestion, and skin inoculation.

-• Tubercle is a characteristic lesion.
+• The tubercle is a characteristic lesion.

 • It is an avascular granuloma composed of a central zone containing giant cells with or without caseation necrosis surrounded by epitheloid cells and a peripheral zone of lymphocytes and fibroblasts.

-Mycobacterium tuberculosis Types:
+Mycobacterium Tuberculosis Types:

 1. Exudative.